Daniel Bourke

 Daniel Bourke (1886 – 13 April 1952) was an Irish Fianna Fáil politician.
 A wagon builder before entering politics, he was first elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) at the September 1927 general election for the Limerick constituency.
 He was re-elected at every subsequent general election up to 1951, and from 1948 for the Limerick East constituency.

 He died in 1952 during the 14th Dáil, a by-election was held on 26 June 1952 which was won by John Carew of Fine Gael.

-He was Mayor of Limerick from 1936 until 1941.
+He was Mayor of Limerick from 1936 until 1941, and the first Fianna Fáil mayor.